awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Alternate Domain Names \(CNAMEs\)**
 Add your alternate domain names\.
 Separate domain names with commas, or type each domain name on a new line\.
 **SSL Certificate \(Web Distributions Only\)**
-Choose an option, depending on whether you want viewers to use HTTPS to access your content:
+Choose an option from the following settings:
    + **Don't use HTTPS** – Choose **Default CloudFront Certificate**\.
    + **Use HTTPS** – Choose **Custom SSL Certificate**, and choose a certificate from the list\.
-The list can include certificates provisioned by AWS Certificate Manager \(ACM\), certificates that you purchased from another certificate authority and uploaded to ACM, and certificates that you purchased from another certificate authority and uploaded to the IAM certificate store\.
+The list can include certificates provisioned by AWS Certificate Manager \(ACM\), certificates that you purchased from another CA and uploaded to ACM, and certificates that you purchased from another CA and uploaded to the IAM certificate store\.

      If you uploaded a certificate to the IAM certificate store but it doesn't appear in the list, review the procedure [Importing an SSL/TLS Certificate](cnames-and-https-procedures.md#cnames-and-https-uploading-certificates) to confirm that you correctly uploaded the certificate\.

      If you choose this setting, we recommend that you use only an alternate domain name in your object URLs \(https://example\.com/logo\.jpg\)\.
-If you use your CloudFront distribution domain name \(https://d111111abcdef8\.cloudfront\.net/logo\.jpg\) and the viewer supports SNI, then CloudFront behaves normally\.
-However, a viewer that does not support SNI exhibits one of the following behaviors, depending on the value of **Clients Supported**:
+If you use your CloudFront distribution domain name \(https://d111111abcdef8\.cloudfront\.net/logo\.jpg\), a viewer might behave as follows, depending on the value that you choose for **Clients Supported**:
      + **All Clients**: If the viewer doesn't support SNI, it displays a warning because the CloudFront domain name doesn't match the domain name in your SSL/TLS certificate\.
      + **Only Clients that Support Server Name Indication \(SNI\)**: CloudFront drops the connection with the viewer without returning the object\.
 **Clients Supported \(Web Distributions Only\)**
 Choose an option:
    + **All Clients**: CloudFront serves your HTTPS content using dedicated IP addresses\.
 If you select this option, you incur additional charges when you associate your SSL/TLS certificate with a distribution that is enabled\.
 For more information, see [http://aws\.amazon\.com/cloudfront/pricing](http://aws.amazon.com/cloudfront/pricing)\.
-   + **Only Clients that Support Server Name Indication \(SNI\)**: Older browsers or other clients that don't support SNI must use another method to access your content\.
+   + **Only Clients that Support Server Name Indication \(SNI\) \(Recommended\)**: Older browsers or other clients that don't support SNI must use another method to access your content\.
 For more information, see [Choosing How CloudFront Serves HTTPS Requests](cnames-https-dedicated-ip-or-sni.md)\.

 1. Choose **Yes, Edit**\.

 1. On the **General** tab for the distribution, confirm that **Distribution Status** has changed to **Deployed**\.
 If you try to use an alternate domain name before the updates to your distribution have been deployed, the links that you create in the following steps might not work\.

 1. Configure the DNS service for the domain to route traffic for the domain, such as example\.com, to the CloudFront domain name for your distribution, such as d111111abcdef8\.cloudfront\.net\.
-The method that you use depends on whether you're using Route 53 as the DNS service provider for the domain\.
+The method that you use depends on whether you're using Route 53 as the DNS service provider for the domain or another provider\.
 **Note**
- If your DNS record already points to a distribution that is not the distribution that you are creating, then you can't add the alternate domain name to your distribution without updating your DNS\.
+ If your DNS record already points to a distribution that is not the distribution that you are updating, then you can't add the alternate domain name to your distribution without updating your DNS\.
 For more information, see [Restrictions on Using Alternate Domain Names](#alternate-domain-names-restrictions)\.
 **Route 53**
 Create an alias resource record set\.
 With an alias resource record set, you don't pay for Route 53 queries\.
 In addition, you can create an alias resource record set for the root domain name \(example\.com\), which DNS doesn't allow for CNAMEs\.
 For more information, see [ Routing Queries to an Amazon CloudFront Distribution](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) in the *Amazon Route 53 Developer Guide*\.
 **Another DNS service provider**